Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --phenofile

 This parameter is used to specify the path of the outcome file to do the association on.
-For cross-sectional analysis, the pipeline expects data to be formatted in at least 2 columns, `IID` and `y`
+For cross-sectional analysis, the pipeline expects data to be formatted in at least 2 columns, `IID` and `y`.

-For longitudinal-analysis, a third column `study_days` represents the timepoint in the study that the observation was taken.
-This variable should be in given in relation to the number of days since the baseline observation was taken in the study.
+For longitudinal analysis, a third column `study_days` represents the time point in the study that the observation was taken.
+This variable should represent the number of days since the baseline observation was taken in the study.

 ## --pheno_name

 This parameter can be used to specify the column in the `--phenofile` containing the outcome of interest.
-If multiple outcome are present or if the column with the outcome does not have the header `y`
+If multiple outcomes are present, or if the column with the outcome does not have the header `y`, **incomplete**

 ## --r2thres

-This parameter is used to filter out imputed geneotypes of low quality if the input genotyping files include imputed variants.
+This parameter is used to filter out imputed genotypes of low quality if the input genotyping files include imputed variants.

 ## --study_col

-Specify the name of the study_arm column in the `--covarfile` (e.g. affected/unaffected/intermediate.
+Specify the name of the study_arm column in the `--covarfile` (e.g. affected/unaffected/intermediate).

-## time_col
+## --time_col

 Used for survival analyses: specify the column name in the `--phenofile` which contains the time-to-event information in days.